 What's more, because it's the national capital, it brings together many an event, gallery, and museum that you can book into easily to learn about watercolour paint, acrylic and oil painting, drawing, or photography via classes delivered via videocam or streaming online.

 If you do find yourself amongst nature of the pristine location of our bush capital, you will also find that the influences from other cities are all palpable and the best of the best ends up in Canberra.

 From the National Gallery to the ANU art school, courses and getting to learn about art in Canberra is the main event!

-There is a whole wide range of art classes Australia to discover.
+Discover the wide range of art classes Australia.

 Getting to Grips with Art

 To start with, before we understand the role of art in Canberra, let's get to know painting, drawing, and photography in a general sense.